MohamedAbulgasem/DateTimePicker/README.md

                 maxDay = 31
             )

-            /** Construct an instance of DateTimePicker with the specified properties */ .build()
+            // Construct an instance of DateTimePicker with the specified properties.
+            .build()
     }
     dateTimePicker?.show()